Description of Your Relationship with Tufts Medical Center and/or Tufts Medical Center:

 The Child Life Specialists- distracted both my son and I during some scary times.
 They always have games, toys and books available.

-What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Floating Hospital for Children):
+What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Tufts Medical Center):

 The medical staff was very caring and thoughtful.
 Every person on staff at Tufts treated us like family.
-We also would bring John up to Ace’s Place on the 8th Floor of the Floating Hospital.
+We also would bring John up to Ace’s Place on the 8th Floor of the Tufts Medical Center.
 Ace’s Place is a playroom for all of pediatric patients at Tufts.
 Upon entering the playroom you do not feel as though you are in a hospital which was wonderful for all of us to have a little break from our hospital stay.

 What area amenities (stores, restaurants, etc.) did you/your family find helpful:

 We loved going to Rock Bottom for their comfort food.
-We also enjoyed the cafeteria on the first floor of the Floating Hospital near the parking garage elevators.
+We also enjoyed the cafeteria on the first floor of the Tufts Medical Center near the parking garage elevators.
 On the PICU floor they did have a small kitchen with a microwave and refrigerator that we would use when family members would bring us takeout.
 Walking in the Boston Public Garden (even in the snow!)
 Leave your cell number with the PA/Nurse just in case.

 Anything else you would like to say to patients and/or their family members: